awsdocs/aws-doc-sdk-examples/kotlin/usecases/serverless_rds/Readme.md

 ### RetrieveItems class

 The following Kotlin code represents the **RetrieveItems** class that retrieves data from the **Work** table.
-Notice that you are required to specify ARN values for Secrets Manager and the Amazon Aurora Serverless database (as discussed in the Creating the resources section).
-Without both of these values, your code won't work.
-To use the **RDSDataClient**, you must create an **ExecuteStatementRequest** object and specify both ARN values, the database name, and the SQL statement used to retrieve data from the **Work** table.
+Notice that you are required to specify ARN values for Secrets Manager and the Amazon Aurora Serverless database (as discussed in the *Create the resources* section).
+You must have both of these values for your code to work.
+To use the **RDSDataClient**, create an **ExecuteStatementRequest** object and specify both ARN values, the database name, and the SQL statement used to retrieve data from the **Work** table.

 ```java
 package com.example.demo